MicrosoftDocs/customer-insights/ci-docs/audience-insights/map-entities.md

 1. Choose the **Primary key** for each entity.
 The primary key is an attribute unique to the entity.
 For an attribute to be a valid primary key, it shouldn't include duplicate values, missing values, or null values.
 String, integer, and GUID data type attributes are supported as primary keys.

+1. To use AI models for smart prediction of semantics, save time and improve accuracy, turn on **Intelligent mapping**.
+Intelligent mapping highlights AI-based semantics recommendation in the **Type** field.
+You can override the suggested selection by choosing any semantic type from the available list of options.

 1. For each attribute, choose a semantic **Type** that best describes that attribute, such as name, city, or email address.

    > [!NOTE]
    > One field should map to the semantic type Person.FullName to populate the customer name in customer card.
 Otherwise, the customer cards will appear nameless.

-   1. To use AI models for smart prediction of semantics, save time and improve accuracy, turn on **Intelligent mapping**.
-Intelligent mapping highlights AI-based semantics recommendation in the **Type** field.
-You can override the suggested selection by choosing any semantic type from the available list of options.

    1. To change an attribute type identified by the system, add a custom semantic type.
 Select the **Type** field for an attribute, and enter your custom semantic type name.

-   1. To add an attribute thant contains a URL to profile images or logos, select the entity and field that contains the URL.
+   1. To add an attribute that contains a URL to publicly available profile images or logos, select the entity and field that contains the URL.
 In the **Type** field, enter the following:
       - For a person: Person.ProfileImage
       - For an organization: Organization.LogoImage

-   1. For an organization (preview) attribute, enter the attribute **Type** "Organization.Name".
+   1. For an organization (preview) attribute, enter "Organization.Name" in the **Type** field.

 1. For attributes where a semantic type is automatically identified, review these attributes and types as they'll be used to combine your entities.
 These attributes are listed under **Review mapped fields**.